Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 How and where is it possible to buy marijuana during the pandemic?

-Many legal dispensaries allow customers to order online and have their products delivered at home.
-If no delivery option is available, customers can reserve their order for fast pickup (either curbside or in-store).
-Depending on the state you live in, a marijuana subscription service could also be available.
+Many legal dispensaries allow customers to order online and deliver their products home.
+Customers can reserve their order for fast pickup (either curbside or in-store) if no delivery option is available.
+Depending on your state, a marijuana subscription service could also be available.

 Is the cannabis industry affected by the global supply chain crisis?